 Oxford is a medium-sized city located in the state of Alabama.
 With a population of 21,249 people and six constituent neighborhoods, Oxford is the 27th largest community in Alabama.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Oxford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Oxford is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Oxford who work in office and administrative support (15.89%), sales jobs (10.66%), and management occupations (8.93%).

-The education level of Oxford citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.22% of adults 25 and older in Oxford have a college degree.
+In terms of college education, Oxford is nearly on par with the US average for all cities of 21.84%: 18.22% of adults 25 and older in Oxford have a bachelor's degree or advanced degree.

 The per capita income in Oxford in 2010 was $23,198, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $92,792 for a family of four.
 However, Oxford contains both very wealthy and poor people as well.